jdiez17/tinycrm/README.md

     pip install -r requirements.txt

-You'll also need npm and bower.
+You'll also need npm.
 Installing this is left as an exercise for the reader.
 After you have that, install the JS dependencies:

     npm install
-    bower install

 With any luck, that will have downloaded everything you need.
 You can compile the static assets like so: